 Story History

 The historical context of your story is different than the timeline.
-The history is the big picture.
-If you were to take a step back, as far as possible and look at the entire history of your story, what does it span?
-Note that it doesn’t matter if your story is time travel, backward, filled with flashbacks and overlapping time periods.
-At the end of the day, the time flows forward and there’s always a “beginning of time” and an “end of time.”
+History is the big picture.
+If you were to take a step back as far as possible and look at the entire history of your story, what does it span?
+Note that it doesn’t matter if your story is time travel, backward, filled with flashbacks, and overlapping time periods.
+At the end of the day, time flows forward, and there’s always a “beginning of time” and an “end of time.”

 How wide that is, depends on your story.
-A lot of times, your reader won’t get more than a glimpse of that, but it’s important for you, the writer to know the history.
+Often, your reader won’t get more than a glimpse of that, but it’s important for you, the writer, to know the history.

 The Historic tab allows you to build that history in steps.
 Note that you only input data in the Red columns; the others are calculated.